basp/pixlr/README.md

 }
 ```

 This will allow you to bypass the whole `Lock` thing completely.
-The `ToMatrix` will lock the bitmap in `ReadOnly` mode while it assembles the matrix.
+The `ToMatrix` method will lock the bitmap in `ReadOnly` mode while it assembles the matrix.

 ### mapping in place
 If converting to and from matrices is too slow or too memory consuming, you can also *map in place* directly into the bitmap memory.